Gibberlings3/Documentation/readmes/Readme.ajantisbg1.English.txt

 =============================================================================

 HISTORY

+Version 16:
+-compatibility and crossmod content with Transitions Mod -(SoD) for romance case (romance from BG1NPC Project), Ajantis' Farewell DisplayStringHeads in Korlasz' Crypt will be disabled.
+-(SoD) Ajantis' DisplayStringHead Farewell phrase about going to Warerdeep will be changed to going to Athkatla.
+-Added Dynamic Install Order categories to support Project Infinity.
+-infer_charset corrected to infer_charsets in tp2.

 Version 15:
 -Ajantis should start the friendship path from appropriate dialogue if BG1NPC Romance breaks (fixed variable transfer)